Browse Dictionary: Letter “D”

 deceit (like), deception (like), fraud (like), cheat (like).

-Etymology : Old Panjabi - dharoh/dhoh; Braj - dhroh/dhoh; Sindhi - drohu (deceit, malice, injury); Prakrit - doh (hatred, envy); Sanskrit - droh (द्रोह - injury, treachery).
+Etymology: Old Panjabi - dharoh/dhoh; Braj - dhroh/dhoh; Sindhi - drohu (deceit, malice, injury); Prakrit - doh (hatred, envy); Sanskrit - droh (द्रोह - injury, treachery).

 dhoi

-having washed; by washing.
+having washed/cleansed; by washing/cleaning.

 dhotī